 A roofing license lets customers know that their contractor has permission from state and federal governments to do the work you hired them to do.

 Roofers with insurance are covered in case they are injured on the job.
-Additionally, you as the homeowner can be reimbursed or compensated should damage to your property occur due to something the contractor has done.
+Additionally, you as the homeowner can be reimbursed or compensated through the insurance company should damage to your property occur due to something the contractor has done.

 Contractors who are bonded have paid another party to reimburse clients in cases in which their work is left unfinished, incomplete, or yields poor results or property damage.

-Jackson Contracting, Inc. works with materials that are best suited for the homes of Indianapolis.
+Jackson Contracting works with materials that are best suited for the homes of Indianapolis.
 We specialize in installing and repairing an assortment of metal roofs, work with asphalt roof shingles, and are proud to offer our customers premium roofing.

 While our materials are all excellent, premium roofing affords our customers unique architectural shingles, rooftops that are both sturdy and aesthetically pleasing, and improve the look and feel of your home’s exterior.
-We know that excellent service and outstanding labor are critical to our work, but we also understand that beautifying your home, from the top, down, is an important part of our job as well.
+We know that excellent service and outstanding labor are critical to our work, but we also understand that beautifying your home, including roofing, siding, gutters—every facet— are an important part of our job as well.